Talcum Powder Lawsuits

 Inquiries Into Talc Contamination

-Judges are not the only ones placing pressure on J&J. Federal agencies, members of Congress, the media and health-related organizations are also asking for the company to take responsibility.
+Judges are not the only ones putting pressure on J&J. Federal agencies, members of Congress, the media and health-related organizations are also asking the company to take responsibility.

 Johnson & Johnson has received inquiries and subpoenas from the U.S. Department of Justice and the Securities and Exchange Commission.
-U.S. Senators, including Patty Murray and Ed Markey, have reached out to J&J and have requested that the FDA take action.
+U.S. Senators — including Patty Murray and Ed Markey — have contacted J&J and requested that the FDA take action.

-Certain groups, such as Black Women for Wellness, accused the company of testing its talc on African Americans and other ethnic groups and called for advocacy groups to take action.
-HBO Max also streamed a documentary, “Not So Pretty,” that highlighted the dangers of talcum powder.
+Black Women for Wellness accused the company of marketing its talc to African Americans and other ethnic groups.
+The organization has called for advocacy groups to take action.
+HBO Max also streamed a documentary, “Not So Pretty,” highlighting talcum powder’s dangers.

 Consumernotice.org adheres to the highest ethical standards for content production and references only credible sources of information, including government reports, interviews with experts, highly regarded nonprofit organizations, peer-reviewed journals, court records and academic organizations.
 You can learn more about our dedication to relevance, accuracy and transparency by reading our editorial policy.